-Many people find that there are barriers impeding their ability to access learning.
+Many people find that there are common barriers impeding their ability to access learning.
 These include:

 |Social and cultural barriers||peer pressure and family background|